 Skip to 2 minutes and 26 secondsSo you might wonder why is it so hard to achieve financial balance in the NHS and individual NHS organisations and there are two things going on here.
 Firstly, it’s that funding has reached an all time low in the NHS.
 We are in the middle of the most prolonged squeeze in NHS funding.
 Budgets in the NHS tend to rise by 4% a year above inflation but over the last decade, budget growth has been closer to 1%.
 So the income for organisations has been lower than expected.
 At the same time, costs have exceeded expectation as well.

 Skip to 3 minutes and 2 secondsDemand and activity in NHS hospitals and other organisations continues to rise by 4% if you look at A&E departments and even more if you look at ambulance services.
 So hospitals are being asked to do more, they have to recruit more staff and pay for more staff to cope with that demand but they’re not receiving enough income to meet these costs and that’s why we see such substantial pressures on NHS finances at the moment.

 How well does the NHS manage its budget?

 The performance measures you’ve learned about so far focus on the quality of health care in the NHS.
 How the NHS performs financially is another important way we can understand how the NHS is doing.

 In this video Siva Anandaciva, Chief Analyst at The King’s Fund, explores how we can understand the NHS through how well it manages its budget.
 In the video, Siva talks about some big financial figures such as the £1 billion deficit across NHS care providers in 2017/18.
-To put this into context, £1 billion could run the NHS for nearly three days.
+To put this into context, £1 billion could run the NHS for about three days.

 As you’ve just heard, the NHS is experiencing financial pressures at the moment.
 If you were in charge of the NHS budget and were tasked with saving money, what measures would you take?